 We’re on a mission to help parents understand that kids don’t need training wheels.
-Not only do they NOT need training wheels, their riding experience is much more enjoyable and a lot less frustrating and anxiety-ridden without them.
+Not only do they NOT need training wheels, their riding experience is much more enjoyable and a lot less frustrating without them.
 Ironically, training wheels don’t train.
-Mind-blowing, right?

 “But I learned to ride on training wheels and did just fine!
 What’s wrong with them?”
 We hear this all the time and understand your perspective.
 We learned to ride using training wheels as well!
 But just like streaming music and smartphones and online shopping, we embrace more efficient and time-saving means of accomplishing everyday tasks.
 Enter the BALANCE BIKE.

 The Problem with Training Wheels

 Here it is in a nutshell.
-Training wheels enable a child to pedal a bike but they don’t teach them how to independently ride a bike.
-A child can remain upright and get from point A to point B, but
+Training wheels enable a child to pedal a bike, remain upright, and get from point A to point B. But here’s the problem:

 1. Training wheels don’t actually teach a child to ride a bike.

 Training wheels keep a child upright (and only semi-balanced) while they learn to pedal.
 But the hardest part of learning to ride a bike is learning to BALANCE.
 Which training wheels don’t do.
 At all.
 Pedaling is a really easy skill to learn after balancing has been mastered.

 2. Taking the training wheels off is stressful and scary!